 1953 / 105 minutes

 This would be great for a family movie night.
 I’ve seen kids as young as 7 enjoy it, though with younger children you’re going to want to break it into a few “chunks” so it’s spread out over two or three nights.
-But for those 12 and up, so long as they are “forced” to give it a half hour (“No, you can’t check your smartphone while watching this”) it will grab them and give them a good understanding of the amazing work God performed through this man.
+But for those 12 and up, so long as they are “forced” to give it a half-hour (“No, you can’t check your smartphone while watching this”) it will grab them and give them a good understanding of the amazing work God performed through this man.
 Watch the trailer below and go to RedeemTV to watch for free.